Escape – Journey (1981)

 I feel as if I have to defend Journey’s Escape — of all the records ever recorded, this would be one of the top 20 that I would play incessantly on a desert island?

 It’s easy to poke fun at Journey — the spaceship-laden album covers with esoteric names such as “Frontiers,” “Infinity” and “Departure”; cheesy lyrics (“One love feeds the fire / One heart burns desire”?)
 Steve Perry’s odd vocalisms; mullets and tight pants everywhere.
 Few rock critics took them seriously.

 But you can’t argue with their chart success, and 1981’s Escape was the first Journey album to bring together the successful songwriting trio of Perry, guitarist Neal Schon and keyboardist Jonathan Cain, formerly of the Babys.
 It was polished, accessible, and tossed enough meat to the hard-rock loving fans on several songs.

 ‘Don’t Stop Believin”

 The opening cut is by far the most popular song.
 “Don’t Stop Believin'” was a Top 10 hit when it was first released, but then in 2009 its popularity went through the roof with its inclusion in a “Glee” episode.
-It debuted at No. 4 in the Hot 100 and for a time was the biggest selling song on iTunes ever.
+It debuted at No. 4 on the Hot 100 and for a time was the biggest-selling song on iTunes ever.
 Allmusic describes it as a “perfect rock song”, featuring “one of the best opening keyboard riffs in rock.”
 Its coda took the song in an unpredictable direction, fading away but not until it burned its many melodies into your brain.
 You find yourself singing along, straining to reach Perry’s high tenor voice (and failing most of the time).